ivaandrey/portfolio/index.md

 My expertise lies in research and creative thinking, with a strong aptitude for methodical and analytical problem-solving.
 I am a responsible professional with excellent communication skills, always looking for new and innovative ways to solve challenging problems.
 I am open to working both as part of a team and independently.

 In my current role I lead the AI algorithm team focused on developing advanced deep learning models for various projects.
-I oversee the research, development, optimization, and deployment of of these models.
+I oversee the research, development, optimization, and deployment of these models.
 My responsibilities include technical leadership, covering algorithm design, model training, dataset curation, and performance evaluation.
-Additionally, our team supports deployment and integration into SDKs to ensure robust and accurate gaze estimation for various applications, including driver monitoring systems (DMS) and human-computer interaction (HCI).
+Additionally, our team supports the deployment and integration of the developed networks into SDKs, ensuring robust and accurate performance.

 ---